 Having initially thought the project would need another 6 months, Kasper launches the first public beta-version in August 2000 - 12 months down the line after leaving his old agency and only a week before getting married.
 TYPO3, initially developed in the protected sphere of non-publicity, has now entered the second phase: the merciless crash-testing from the open source world.

 - December: TYPO3, having passed the "quality test", gathers a steadily growing community.
 New ideas and new feature requests boost the development.

 - April: Kasper hosts the first week-long TYPO3 workshop for the Swiss new-media academy "Hyperwerk"

 - Summer: Major clean-up and streamlining of the code

-Result: strengthening the TYPO3 code base, defining concepts for extendability
+Result: strengthening the TYPO3 code base, defining concepts for extendibility

-- September: The German IT professional magazine iX on TYPO3, crediting it generally favorably and proving TYPO3 is now a major PHP-based CMS
+- September: The German IT professional magazine iX on TYPO3, crediting it generally favourably and proving TYPO3 is now a major PHP-based CMS

 - Winter: First TYPO3 community meeting